 Please read through ALL of the following information.
-Additional information will be added so join us on Facebook to get updates and check back frequently!
+Visit us on Facebook to get the latest California 100 updates and see what your fellow paddlers are up to!

-All California 100 participants and volunteers will be required to sign two waivers.
-Participants may print out and bring them.
+All California 100 participants and volunteers will be required to sign waivers.

 Closure times will be set for each checkpoint based on the conditions and flow for paddler safety.
 Times will allow for all paddlers progressing at a reasonable pace to continue.
 If you arrive at a checkpoint near the closure time, race officials will confer with you to determine if you should continue or not.
 Cut off times will be determined close to or on race day depending on flow conditions.
 A total race cut off time will be established.
 Please keep in mind that the water is a moving current and must be taken into account when estimating paddling time.
 Predicted current for the race is between 2-4mph.
 This factor is variable and we won’t know an exact current speed until shortly before the race.

-Your boat must meet the standards set forth in your registered category.
-At the Friday evening check in we will be visually confirming that your boat fits the category in which you registered and that you are in possession of the other required equipment.
-We will want to see that you have a life jacket, lights, glow sticks, etc. To keep the check in moving smoothly, please have these items handy in your car.
+Your boat / board must meet the standards set forth in your registered category.
+At the Friday evening check-in we will be visually confirming that your boat fits the category in which you registered and that you are in possession of the other required equipment.
+We will want to see that you have a life jacket, lights, glow sticks, etc. To keep the check-in moving smoothly, please have these items handy in your car.
 Paddlers must use the same boat they start in for the entire race.
 Relay teams: each relay leg is considered separate and team members may use different boats per leg.
 Each race craft must be propelled exclusively by paddle power (double or single blade) while on the water.
 No rowing configuration is permitted.
 No sail or kite is permitted.

-All participants agree to appear in this Event related media coverage
+All participants agree to appear in the event related media coverage free of charge.

 For any “shortcut” to be legal, it must have a flow of river water through it.
 Overland portages are not allowed.

-- Coast Guard approved type III inherently buoyant (not inflatable) vest style personal floatation device must be worn at all times while on the water to comply with mandatory American Canoe Association Insurance event regulations on Class I+ water.
+- Coast Guard approved type III inherently buoyant (not inflatable) vest style personal floatation device must be worn at all times while on the water to comply with event insurance.
+Prone paddlers may use inflatable type III pfd’s.

-- 2 Chemical lights, 12 hour type, fixed to bow and stern of boat for night travel (also called glow sticks)
+- (for 100 milers only) 2 Chemical lights, 12 hour type, fixed to bow and stern of boat for night travel (also called glow sticks)

-- Minimum of 2 forward facing lights (Headlights or bow lights or one of each is fine.
+- (for 100 milers only) Minimum of 2 forward facing lights (Headlights or bow lights or one of each is fine.
 The second is a backup)

 - Space Blanket